RUSEGroup12/SE/Readme.md

 # Software Engineering
 This is the readme.

-WEEKLY MEETINGS : Fridays @ 5:30pm @ Bhargav's Apartment
+WEEKLY MEETINGS : Fridays @ 5:30pm @ Bhargav's Apartment(Silvers 199)

 ## To-do